-Marianne is a senior director in the Office of Gift Planning and Leadership Giving with the University of Colorado (System).
-In her role, she supports the fundraising efforts of the UCCS and CU Denver Advancement teams and assists donors and their advisors in considering and designing charitable giving plans as part of their personal financial and estate planning.
+Marianne Blackwell has worked in higher education fundraising for over 15 years after practicing law for nearly 20 years.
+She is the former senior director in the Office of Gift Planning with the University of Colorado (System).
+In that role, she supported the fundraising efforts of the UCCS and CU Denver Advancement teams and assists donors and their advisors in considering and designing charitable giving plans as part of their personal financial and estate planning.

-Marianne graduated from the University of Oklahoma in 1982 with a B.A. in psychology, and received her Juris Doctorate from the University of Oklahoma College of Law in 1985.
+Ms. Blackwell graduated from the University of Oklahoma in 1982 with a B.A. in psychology, and received her Juris Doctorate from the University of Oklahoma College of Law in 1985.
 She practiced law in Oklahoma and Colorado in the areas of bankruptcy; civil litigation; wills, trusts, and probate; family law; contracts; and business formation.
-Marianne is a member of the Colorado and El Paso County bar associations and a member of the Elder Law and Trust & Estate sections of the Colorado Bar Association.
-She also belongs to the Colorado Planned Giving Roundtable, the National Association of Charitable Gift Planners (formerly the Partnership for Philanthropic Planning), the American Council on Gift Annuities, and the Council for Advancement and Support of Education.
+Ms. Blackwell is a member of the Colorado and El Paso County bar associations and a member of the Elder Law and Trust & Estate sections of the Colorado Bar Association.
+She also belongs to the Colorado Planned Giving Roundtable, the National Association of Charitable Gift Planners, the American Council on Gift Annuities, and the Council for Advancement and Support of Education.
+She has presented at conferences and hosted webinars on gift planning operations and fundraising.